Don Bosco High School (Iowa): History

 Registration for the first year of Don Bosco High School took place August 26–28, 1956.
 After careful preparations by Rev. Sweeney, Sr. Mary Angela Shier, principal, and three other School Sister of Notre Dame from Mankato, Minnesota, the school year began September 4, 1956 with 170 students.
 In celebration of the new year and the new school, a Votive Mass was offered in honor of the Holy Spirit by Monsignor Cremer.

 With the support of the local parishes as well as generous individuals, building improvements have continued at Don Bosco.
 In 1957, the auditorium-gymnasium was added to the building.
 A twenty-five room addition was built in 1964 providing new areas for a library, science labs, band, home economics, and additional classrooms.
 With the generous assistance of alumni, a wrestling room and, more recently, technology labs have been added.
 Substantial community involvement in the "For a Brighter Future" development fund, begun in 1990, has also contributed to many of the school's improvements.

-Since its foundation, nearly 3,000 students have benefited from the challenging environment of Don Bosco High School.
+Since its foundation, nearly 3,000 students have attended Don Bosco High School.
 Enrollment has varied from 161 students to 406 students over the school's history; 223 students are enrolled in the 1999-2000 school year.
-Don Bosco provides a sound academic program which includes emphasis on Catholic teachings within an atmosphere of Christian living.
+Don Bosco provides an academic program which includes emphasis on Catholic teachings within an atmosphere of Christian living.
 Accredited by the State of Iowa, Don Bosco offers its students a full range of courses in business education, general education, and college preparatory.
 Extra-curricular opportunities have adapted to meet students' changing interests and needs, including dramatics, speech, music ministry, band, concert choir, student council, sports, publications, photography, Shakespeare after Hours, and National Honor Society.
-Don Bosco has continued to be a joint venture in sharing, in which students, parents, Church, and community provide an opportunity for growth for all students.

 Athletics

-Don Bosco has won 28 state titles (as of the end of the 2019-2020 school year): 22 in wrestling, 4 in football, and 2 in baseball.
+Don Bosco has won 32 state titles (as of the end of the 2024-2025 school year): 26 in wrestling, 4 in football, and 2 in baseball.